THE BASICS

 Sleeping - In this section of the book I talk about sleeping.
 Believe me it earns all seven pages of it's length, but granted there are pictures.

-Fitting IN - Believe me; getting along with the officers and men on a submarine is perhaps the most important thing about riding in an enclosed environment for months at a time.
+Fitting IN - Getting along with the officers and men on a submarine is perhaps the most important thing about riding in an enclosed environment for months at a time.
+As "riders" it was very difficult, as when we came on board, we ate their food, breathed their air, and it meant that they weren't gonna see their family and friends for a very long time.
+We represented BAD NEWS.

 The Final Major Difference - At the request of several friends, I have included this story, as they all asked for the biggest and final "bottom line" difference between the life accommodations we all know and life on a submarine.
 They (my friends) were very specific - so this is that SeeStory.
 PS the story "A Museum Piece" has been moved to the "Stand Alone" page and is now no longer free.